bdong-va/bdong-va.github.io/five_tips_about_testable_golang_code.md

     return args.Get(0).(*SearchServiceMock)
 }
 ```
-Then we can have all benefits of strong type language, and still keep the flexible of testability.
+Then we can have all the benefits of strong type language and still keep it flexible enough for testing.

 Of course, as a bad guy who wants to make golang code untestable, you will just pass a struct into the function, nailed it.